detiafitriani/crud-exim-email/README.md

 The project is built using Java language with Quarkus framework and Maven build tool, and uses PostgreSQL for database management.

 ## Prerequisites
--Java JDK 11 or higher
+- Java JDK 11 or higher
--Quarkus
+- Quarkus
--Maven
+- Maven
--Postgresql
+- Postgresql

 ## Getting Started